 Fact #4: Two vaccines can protect against the types of HPV linked to cervical cancer.

 Gardasil®is approved for women and girls ages 9 to 26 and Cervarix® is approved for women and girls ages 9 to 25.
 Gardasil® also helps protect boys and men against approximately 90 percent of genital warts cases.
 The goal is to get vaccinated before you become sexually active in order to prevent the types of HPV that cause cervical cancer.

 “But while the vaccines protect against 70-80 percent of cervical cancers, it doesn’t mean you can’t get some of the other types of HPV that aren't covered,” cautions Dr. Hamilton.
 "The vaccines are a form of risk reduction, not a risk elimination.”

 Fact #5: You and your doctor should decide together how often you need to have a Pap test.

 There is no magic age that is the cut-off point for Pap tests, says Dr. Hamilton.
-Risk factors such as previous abnormal Pap results, your family medical history, your number of sexual partners, even being overweight or a smoker can all increase the chances of developing cervical cancer.
+Risk factors such as previous abnormal Pap results, your family medical history, your number of sexual partners and recent sexual history, even being overweight or a smoker can all increase the chances of developing cervical cancer.

 “And since the Pap test is still the best way to catch the disease in its early stages or even before it develops from precancerous lesions,” she adds, “your doctor may recommend that, in the presence of risk factors, you continue to undergo a yearly Pap, before, during or even after menopause.”